-- 203. Brunei Darussalam has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention") and (ii) bilateral agreements in force with 18 jurisdictions.2 - 204.
-As Brunei Darussalam did not issue any future rulings within the scope of the transparency framework in the relevant period, Brunei Darussalam was not required to exchange any information on rulings in the year in review and no data on the timeliness of exchanges can be reported. - 205.
+- 200. Brunei Darussalam has the necessary domestic legal basis to exchange information spontaneously.
+Brunei Darussalam notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 201.
+Brunei Darussalam has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[2]) ("the Convention") and (ii) bilateral agreements in force with 18 jurisdictions.2 - 202.
+During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported. - 203.
 In the prior years' peer review reports, it was determined that Brunei Darussalam's process for the completion and exchange of templates were sufficient to meet the minimum standard.
 With respect to past rulings, no further action was required.
-Brunei Darussalam's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 206.
-Brunei Darussalam has the necessary legal basis for spontaneous exchange of information.
+Brunei Darussalam's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 204.
+Brunei Darussalam has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
 Brunei Darussalam has met all of the ToR for the exchange of information process and no recommendations are made.